maxensas/xiletrade/README.md

 [![Github all releases](https://img.shields.io/github/downloads/maxensas/xiletrade/total.svg)](https://GitHub.com/maxensas/xiletrade/releases/) [![paypal](https://img.shields.io/badge/Donate-Paypal-blue.svg)](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) [![liberapay](https://img.shields.io/liberapay/patrons/Xiletrade.svg?logo=liberapay)](https://liberapay.com/Xiletrade/donate)

 XileTrade is a FREE tool which aim to provide a better game experience on [Path of exile](https://www.pathofexile.com/) by pricing items and helping your trades.
-> #### Path of Exile is a highly complex and deep Hack'n slash game and refreshes itself every 3/4 months at each new league, Xiletrade follow changes and use [official website](https://www.pathofexile.com/trade/) to retrieve good estimated prices.
+> #### Path of Exile is a highly complex and deep Hack'n slash game and refreshes itself every 3/4 months at each new league, Xiletrade follow changes made and use [official website](https://www.pathofexile.com/trade/) to retrieve good estimated prices.

 ## Main features provided by Xiletrade :
-Designed mainly on the old & famous POE-TradeMacro and personal experience from the game.
-* Work with all PoE releases : Global, Garena and Tencent.
-* Support for : Korean, French, Spanish, German, Portuguese, Russian, Thaï, Chinese (traditional and simplified).
-* FAST and customisable price check for ALL items in-game by using a small and smooth user interface.
+* FAST and deeply customisable price check for ALL items in-game by using a small and smooth user interface.
-* BULK item exchange feature to allow fast market checks and allow whisper trades (with POE).
+* BULK item exchange feature to allow fast market checks and allow whisper trades on POE.
-* Quick accessibility to settings when doing session of pricing different kinds of items.
-* Fully Linked with poe.ninja (instant pricing), poe.wiki and poeprices to help pricing items and retreive more informations about live market.
+* LINKED with poe.ninja (instant pricing), poe.wiki and poeprices to help pricing items and retreive more informations about live market.
+* Features WITHOUT automation : whisper in-game trades from external website / fast TCP logout / Updates / customizables messages, chat commands and more...
 * Useful and customizables shortcuts accessible for everyone.
-* Features : auto whisper / fast TCP logout / Updates / customizables messages, chat commands and more...
+* Quick access to settings when pricing different kinds of items.
 * Designed to respect behaviours of the official trade website in order to avoid abuse (fetching limited data... no spam).

+## Languages :
+* Work with all PoE releases : Global, Garena and Tencent.
+* Support for : English, Korean, French, Spanish, German, Portuguese, Russian, Thaï, Chinese (traditional and simplified).

 ### A quick video to present the tool may be better than a long speech done with v1.0 :
 [On the fly](https://youtu.be/UuSn-y35MVY) (A deep explain to present all Xiletrade's facets will come out.)